 With this in mind, we’ve created a home workout post that will cover indoor exercises as well as adventurous outdoor activities.
 So regardless of the temperature—it could be 40° or 60°—you can get some ideas for how to stay active this spring.

 With the sunshine and consistent above freezing temperatures, these activities are a great way to enjoy the warmer weather and prepare for all the outdoor adventures that await you in the summer!

 Disclaimer: We are not doctors or certified personal trainers.
 We just want to share with you our favorite exercises and activities.
 These are not meant for everyone.
-Before beginning any exercise program, always check first with your physician or medial professional.
+Before beginning any exercise program, always check first with your physician or medical professional.
 If you ever feel strain or discomfort while doing any of these exercises or activities, stop and seek immediate medical attention.

 Indoor Exercises for Those Spring Chills

 Everyone loves those warm days around the beginning of Spring where the weather breaks 50° for the first time in months.
 You might decide to celebrate by taking a walk or going for an outside run after being stuck on the treadmill all winter.